Chinese destroyer Taizhou: Development and design

 A new project began in the late 1960s when it was becoming obvious to the Soviet Navy that naval guns still had an important role particularly in support of amphibious landings, but existing gun cruisers and destroyers were showing their age.
 A new design was started, employing a new 130 mm automatic gun turret.

 The Type 956EM ships were 156 m in length, with a beam of 17.3 m and a draught of 6.5 m.

 The Chinese People's Liberation Army Navy Surface Force (PLAN) had two modified Sovremenny-class destroyers delivered in December 1999 and November 2000.
 In 2002, the PLAN ordered two improved versions designated 956-EM.
 The first vessel was launched in late 2005, while the second was launched in 2006.
 All four vessels were commissioned to the East Sea Fleet.

 The project cost 600 million US$ (mid-1990s price) for Project 956E (two ships), and 1.4 billion US$ (early-2000s price) for Project 956EM (two ships).

 Construction and career

 Taizhou was laid down on 3 July 2002 and launched on 27 April 2004 by Severnaya Verf in Saint Petersburg.
 She was commissioned on 28 December 2005.

 On 17 August 2015, Taizhou, Linyi, Hengyang, Taihu and Yunwu Shan participated in the Joint Sea 2015 II in the Sea of Japan.

-On the 29 March 2021, Taizhou, Hangzhou and Suzhou of the East Sea Fleet conducted a live firing exercise.
+On 29 March 2021, Taizhou, Hangzhou and Suzhou of the East Sea Fleet conducted a live firing exercise.